isomerpages/nlb-biblioasia/_jul-2010/Early Tourist Guidebooks: The Illustrated Guide to the Federated Malay States.md

 [^3]: “[Tourist Tour in Java](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19080713-1.2.74),” _Straits Times_, 13 July 1908, 7.
 (From NewspaperSG) &nbsp;

 [^4]: “[Jennings’ Guide](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19000216-1.2.29),” _Straits Times_, 16 February 1900, 2.
 (From NewspaperSG).
-It was compiled by F. K. Jennings who had established the agency at 3 Finlayson Green in 1899 – “[The Passenger Agency](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18991110-1.2.50),” _Straits Times_, 10 November 1899, 3.
+It was compiled by F.K.
+Jennings who had established the agency at 3 Finlayson Green in 1899 – “[The Passenger Agency](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18991110-1.2.50),” _Straits Times_, 10 November 1899, 3.
 (From NewspaperSG)

 [^5]: “[Come to Malaya](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/malayansatpost19290504-1.2.34),” _Malayan Saturday Post_, 4 May 1929, 20.
 (From NewspaperSG)

 [^6]: Harrison in 1897, Robson in 1889, Hubback in 1895 and Dykes in 1892.
-It is uncertain when H. C. Robinson arrived in Malaya.
+It is uncertain when H.C.
+Robinson arrived in Malaya.

 [^7]: Harrison had been Secretary to the Residents of Selangor (1919) and Perak (1921) as well as Commissioner of Lands of the FMS (1923).
-Robson was a member of the Federal Council (1909) and founder and editor of the Malay Mail (1896).
+Robson was a member of the Federal Council (1909) and founder and editor of the *Malay Mail* (1896).
 Hubback became Chief Game Warden of the FMS in 1933 while Robinson was Director of Museums, FMS since 1908.
 Dykes was appointed Senior Warden of Mines for FMS in 1903.

 [^8]: [A Literary Guide – Mr C. W. Harrison’s Account of the F. M. S](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19200717-1.2.74).” _Straits Times_, 17 July 1920, 10.
 (From NewspaperSG)